Managing Routine and Inevitable Changes in Routine

 "We're going to go out to the park now, but you'll be back in time for [next usual activity on their schedule]," and continuing to provide reminders of this.

-What strategies have worked for your family or loved one?
+What strategies have worked for your family or loved one with Alzheimer's?

 Keep in mind, while we've managed a move and the subsequent change in routine we haven't gone through this "getting to the dining room on time" change yet!
 Just as the community is, we too are looking for strategies to ease this transition and future ones.